The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 option bmx7_mtu '1500' # Set MTU for bmx7 tunnel interfaces

-option bmx7_publish_ownip false # announce also a /32 route about each node
+option bmx7_publish_ownip false # Announce also a /32 route about each node

 option bmx7_over_batman false